NikolayBlagoev/visualiser/README.md

 min_el -> The smallest value on the x-axis<br/>
 max_el -> The largest value on the x-axis<br/>
 tickCount -> How many values to be on the x-axis<br/>
+pointFill -> function, which given the point returns a colour (default: (d) => "green")<br/>
 pointFill -> function, which given the index of the point, returns a colour<br/>
 toInclude -> array of attributes to be included in the final elements!
 By default x and id are saved for each!
-YOU CAN USE THIS FOR INTERACTIVITY! xGridCount -> number of grid lines on the x-axis<br/>
+YOU CAN USE THIS FOR INTERACTIVITY!<br/>
+xGridCount -> number of grid lines on the x-axis<br/>
 yGridCount -> number of grid lines on the y-axis<br/>
 xGridColour -> callable - for each tick on the x-axis provide a colour (default:  (i)=> "rgba(0,0,200,0.5)")<br/>